DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 Alright that was a lot of content to get through.
 We've got a little more to come still.
 To prepare for that try out some activities on your own to familiarize yourself with these concepts.

-1. See if you can combine boolean operators to create these truth table (where C is the output) :
+See if you can combine boolean operators to create these truth tables (where C is the output) :

 `A` | `B` | `C`
 --- | --- | ---